ethanwask/SP500-Analysis.github.io/README.md

     ylab('Price Change'))
 ```

-By using Madplotlib, we are able to create a bar graph displaying the prices of the top 10 firms which looks like:
+By using plotnine, we are able to create a bar graph displaying the prices of the top 10 firms which looks like:

 ![bar chart top 10 price changes](https://user-images.githubusercontent.com/118006806/216033461-390bf3fe-f5fc-493e-8c29-499f0ecc00cb.png)